hyperspy/hyperspy/doc/user_guide/model/model_parameters.rst

             centre | False |     1.4865 |       None |       None

-The current coordinates can be either set by navigating the :py:meth:`~.model.BaseModel.plot`, or specified by pixel indices in ``m.axes_manager.indices`` or as calibrated coordinates in ``m.axes_manager.coordinates``.
+The current coordinates can be either set by navigating the :py:meth:`~.models.model1d.Model1D.plot`, or specified by pixel indices in ``m.axes_manager.indices`` or as calibrated coordinates in ``m.axes_manager.coordinates``.